devben/devben.github.io/_posts/2014-10-10-css3-checkbox-switch.md

 </div>

-Pure CSS3 check boxes, there is no javascript in this example and shuould work in IE9 +.
+Pure CSS3 check boxes, there is no javascript in this example and it should work in IE9 and above.
 There are many great examples of CSS3 checkboxes out there [^fn-css3-checkbox-examples] and this is just another one.

 To style the switch we are using `:before`, `:after` pseudo-elements and  `+` adjacent sibling selector.
 Then using the `:checked` pseudo selector we can update the styles depending on the checkbox state.